abnerAlexis/flashcard_api/README.md

 3. To install body-parser, run the following command in the terminal:
 `npm install body-parser`

-4. Install the package, type the following command in your terminal (install it into the project directory!):
+4. Install lodash, type the following command in your terminal (install it into the project directory!):
 `npm install lodash`

 5. To install eslint as a dev dependency, run the following command in the terminal:
 `npm install eslint --save-dev`

+6. Install morgan, type the following command in your terminal (install it into the project directory!):
+`npm install morgan`

 NOTE: